A few days after returning to Bellingham from my month-long road trip around the American west, I embarked on a totally

 before heading back to Bellingham.
 It was quite a trip and one that I’ll never forget.

-Above right: Don with his huge cache of groceries.
+Above left: Don with his huge cache of groceries.
 It looks like about two weeks worth.

-Above left: The salon of the Grand Banks 46 we rented.
+Above right: The salon of the Grand Banks 46 we rented.
 During the two weeks, I spent almost no time down here.

 I was topside almost the entire trip.

-Above center: My dad, with his famous red hat, boarding the dinghy at Nanaimo harbor on Vancouver Island, our first stop.
+Above left: My dad, with his famous red hat, boarding the dinghy at Nanaimo harbor on Vancouver Island, our first stop.

 Above right: The next day we headed over to the B.C. mainland.
 This is Pender Harbour.

-Above left: Don is always happy when he's on a boat -- even a dinghy.
+Above left: Don is always happy when he's on a boat – even when the boat's a dinghy.

-Above center: Heading out the next morning bound for Princess Louisa Inlet.
+Above right: Heading out the next morning bound for Princess Louisa Inlet.
 Don and my dad are at the helm.

-Above right: After passing through a narrow channel at slack tide, we entered Princess Louisa Inlet.
+Above left: After passing through a narrow channel at slack tide, we entered Princess Louisa Inlet.
 It's

 something like Yosemite Valley but filled with seawater.

-Above center: My first task was to round up some oysters for dinner.
+Above left: My first task was to round up some oysters for dinner.
 It was easy because they were everywhere.

 Above right: The stern of our boat, Claudicus.